 Drawbacks: Dust accumulation.
 No security.
 Visual clutter.
 Files can be knocked over or damaged more easily.

 I recommend open filing for active projects you reference constantly.
 Keep closed cabinets for completed projects, archived materials, and anything sensitive.
+This hybrid approach combines the accessibility of open systems with the security of filing cabinets for home or office.

 Some people use both.
 Active files in open systems for easy access.
 Completed files in closed cabinets for clean storage.